We tailor our plugins to meet our own high standards and needs. Likewise, we apply equally high standards in managing your information.

 - Information TSF Shares from Users: (1) Users that can publish posts on your website, may have their “display name” and social profile URLs (Facebook, Twitter, etc.) shared on your website when they publish a post, to enhance social network discovery via Open Graph and Twitter metadata.

 When using the free version of “The SEO Framework – Extension Manager” (TSFEM) below version 2.0.0, it does not share any information with our Services.

 When using the free version of “The SEO Framework – Extension Manager” at version 2.0.0 or greater, it may share some information with our Services.

 TSFEM is 100% ad-free and does not create cookies.
 To summarize:

 - Information TSFEM sends to Us: (3) The plugin (at version 2.0.0 or later) may request plugin updates from our servers.
 While succesfully doing so, it sends us your WordPress version number, the PHP version number, the installed TSFEM plugin version number, your website’s IP address, and your website’s home URL.
-We collect this data for aggregating usage statistics, and to provide your site with the latest compatible version.
+(4) The plugin (at version 2.4.0 or later) may request translation updates concurrently (in the same request) with “(3)”.
+While successfully doing so, it sends us your installed WordPress locales, and the Extension Manager’s translation file headers.
+(5) The plugin (at version 2.5.1 or later) may send us a list of its active extensions.
+We collect this data for aggregating usage statistics, to provide your site with the latest compatible version (3) and translation files (4), and to help us know which extensions are used (5).
 The aggregated statistics will always be anonymized.

 - Information TSFEM Collects from Visitors: Nothing.